 Type: Det.

 VR Moscow is an excellent choice if you’re looking for a classic flavor.
-The fruit is large, on average, between 3 and 4 inches.
+The fruit is large, averaging 3 to 4 inches in diameter.

 It is also thick-walled, making it an excellent choice for slicing tomatoes.
 Maturity takes 80 days.